Eccleria/ewibot/readme.md

 The gifs created by the code are stored in the *gifs* folder.
 Note: this folder *is not* uploaded on github.

 ### Database
-The [database folder](./db) contains the database files required.
+The [database folder](./db) contains the database (DB) files required.
 The DB system is a .json file.
 *db.json* file is the database file used by the bot.
 All the database values are stored inside of it.
 Note: this folder *is not* uploaded on github, for privacy concerns.
 [db.json.example](./db/db.json.example) is a template file.
 This allows to share a template between developers without